devrawl/stratosmining/docs/howto-install-stratos-full-chain-validator-node.md

 description: HowTo install a Full-Chain node on Stratos Network and configure it as a Blockchain Validator.
 ---

-<small> Last update: June 18, 2023</small>
+<small> Last update: July 22, 2023</small>

 ### Introduction

 - There are NO REWARDS for running a validator in testnet.
-You should only run a validator if you want to help test the network, learn about running a node, etc.
+You should only run a validator if you want to learn about running a node, test your hardware, etc.
-- There are only 100 validator spots available.
-- Activating and becoming a validator requires test tokens.
+- Activating and becoming a validator on TestNet requires test tokens that have no real value.
 You can only acquire test tokens from the faucet or you can request them on Telegram / Discord.
+- Activating and becoming a validator on MainNet requires real value tokens. <small><o>MainNet is not live at the moment.</o></small>

 ### Requirements